Rensvandeschoot/Tutorials/multilevel/LME4-Multilevel-Tutorial--Frequentist-.md

 Under Fixed Effects the estimate of the intercept is reported, which is 5.078.

 We can also use the sjstats package to calculate the ICC from the lmer output.
-You of course will have to load this package first, using `library(sjstats)`
+You, of course, will have to load this package first, using `library(sjstats)`

 ```r